 Employees joining the Corporation after January 1, 2002 are not eligible to participate in the employee defined benefit pension plan.

 The Corporation makes contributions to a Registered Retirement Savings Plan ("RRSP") on behalf of these employees and employees hired before January 1, 2002 who belonged to the employee defined benefit pension plan and elected to opt out of that plan.
 The RRSP is a defined contribution retirement plan.
 The costs recognized for the period are equal to the Corporation's contribution to the plan.
-During 2018, these were \$499,000 (2017 - \$454,000).
+During 2020, these were \$510,000 (2019 - \$418,000).

-The defined benefit pension plan for employees is regulated by the Office of the Superintendent of Financial Institutions (OSFI) through the Pension Benefits Standards Act and regulations.
+The defined benefit pension plan for employees is regulated by the Office of the Superintendent of Financial Institutions ("OSFI") through the Pension Benefits Standards Act and regulations.
 This Act and accompanying regulations impose, among other things, minimum funding requirements.
 The executive defined benefit pension plan and supplemental executive retirement plan are not registered with OSFI and are not subject to minimum funding requirements of the Act.

 These minimum funding requirements require the Corporation to make special payments as prescribed by the OSFI to repay any unfunded liability or deficit that may exist.
-For the employee defined benefit pension plan, the Corporation is required to pay \$148,300 as a minimum annual payment during years 2018-2027, reducing to \$110,300 for 2028, and further reducing to \$61,000 per year during years 2029-2032 (2017 - \$87,300 annually for the next 12 years).
+For the employee defined benefit pension plan the Corporation is currently required to pay \$259,300 for 2021.
+This amount may change in future years and may be summarized as follows: